All Episodes

 They haven't got their anti-war people turned out in as great a numbers as they would like.

-The uh illegal immigration rallies are bigger.
+The illegal immigration rallies are bigger.

 They are setting themselves up here.

-These guys really don't have a chance for just doing this because we're journalists and they're gonna find out what these guys think.
+We're just doing this because we're journalists and they're going to find out what these guys think.

-But you can tell on the attitude.
+But you can tell in the attitude.

-They they they had that very uh arrogant uh cocksure attitude.
+They had that very arrogant, cockshore attitude.

 They were just confident as they could be, and they turned out to be right on that one.

-And there were the two words.
+And there were two words.

 I gave you two words to explain how the Democrats won the House and Senate.

-Well, maybe two words there, mark foley.
+Well, maybe two words there, mark Foley.

-But if they're this confident, and if they're so sure of it, and all they're doing is just waiting for the election day to come and go to finalize it, formalize it.
+But if they're this confident and if they're so sure of it, and all they're doing is just waiting for the election day to come and go to finalize it, formalize it.

-They're charging they've set it all up.
+They've set it all up.

 You can't trust the ballot box anymore.

-We can't trust the voting machines, we can't trust election officials, we can't can't trust this or that.
+We can't trust this or that.

-Uh liberals are liberals wherever they are around the world, and so I can understand your question.
+Liberals are liberals wherever they are around the world.

 We'll see.